Can I practise learning to drive during a lockdown?

 If like most people you're struggling to keep up with the ever-changing Covid-19 restrictions, you might be wondering what this means for you and your driving progress.

 Under national lockdown rules, driving is only permitted for essential travel, which includes going to the supermarket, a doctor's appointment, or driving to or from work.
-Provided you have the right supervision and learner driver insurance, you could practise your driving with a member of your household on these trips e.g. doing the supermarket run with a parent.
+Provided you have the right supervision and learner driver insurance, you could practise your driving with a member of your household or support bubble on these trips e.g. doing the supermarket run with a parent.

 We would only suggest that learners who are more confident behind the wheel and have already had several lessons with a DVSA approved instructor do this, as heading out as a complete beginner would be dangerous.